 Looking for something to do in spring?
 Try the Tulip Festival in Portland, Oregon!

-For local Portlanders this year, it’s been a looong wait for spring.
-The weather has been nothing but gray skies and rain for months.
-So, it was a good time to visit the tulip fields for a splash of color.
+For local Portlanders, it is always a looong wait for spring.
+Winter weather consists of nothing but gray skies and rain, rain, rain.
+Come spring, it’s a good time to visit the tulip fields for a splash of color.

-Many years ago, when we lived in San Diego, we visited The Flower Fields in Carlsbad, California where they grow a colorful array of ranunculus.
-And we had heard about the tulip festival in Portland since we moved here in 2014.
+Many years ago, when we lived in San Diego, we visited the flower fields in Carlsbad, California where they grow field upon field of gorgeous ranunculus.
+We had heard about the tulip festival in Portland since we moved here in 2014.
 At last, we finally made it to the Wooden Shoe Tulip Farm!

-We bit the bullet and decided to go on April 21, which started out as a rather gray and gloomy day.
+We bit the bullet and decided to go in April, which started out as a rather gray and gloomy day.
 It’d been raining through the week, so we weren’t sure how it would turn out.

 We also realized after we’d left that it was Easter!
 When it dawned on us, we kinda looked at each other like…uh-oh–what did we get ourselves into?
 It worked out just fine, though.